marielle-lopez/e-shop/README.md

 - Made audio format buttons on product page functional and applied styling depending on whether the audio format is or isn't selected
 - Created and styled NumberInput component that has a minimum and maximum input value based on the available quantity of the selected product

 I've managed to make the buttons representing the available audio formats of a product functional.
-When on a specific product page, clicking a different audio format displays it's corresponding price!
+When on a specific product page, clicking a different audio format displays it's corresponding price.
+I've also created a re-usable NumberInput component to deal with quantities.
+Additionally, I added a wrapper component, PaddingWrapper, to mimic the spacing of content as designed in my mockup.

 ### January 23, 2024